conda/conda-lock/docs/src_pyproject.md

     pgsql = ["psycopg2 ^2.7"]
     ```

-These can be referened as follows
+These can be referenced as follows

 ```sh
 conda-lock --extra mysql --extra pgsql -f pyproject.toml